 Everton and Liverpool condemn racist abuse directed towards Abdoulaye Doucoure

-Doucoure was targeted with abuse on social media after the 2-2 Premier League draw.
+The former Mali international was targeted on social media after the 2-2 Premier League draw.

 Your support helps us to tell the story